aaroncaraway/react-reddit-pics/README.md

 ## Wish List

 1. Infinite scroll (with pagination, started)
+2. "Change sub" can change to any sub (started)
+3. Search on mobile (started)
+4. Overhaul UX based on feedback
+5. Get feedback from:
+   1. Mom
+   2. Husband
+   3. BFF
-2. Better styling
+6. Better styling
    1. Cleaner Modal
    2. Alignment issues
    3. See title on hover
-3. Modal instead of reddit on image click
+7. Modal instead of reddit on image click
-4. ...General refactoring
+8. Tests

 ### =========================================